javascript-sintaxis-basica

 Case Sensitivity

-JavaScript is a language that is case-sensitive.
-This means it distinguishes between name, Name, and NAME, considering them different variables.
+JavaScript is a language that distinguishes between uppercase and lowercase letters (case-sensitive).
+This means it distinguishes between nombre, Nombre, and NOMBRE, considering them different variables.

 let Name = "Pedro";